Sky King Trivia Quiz Questions With Answers

 Where did King and his niece Penny (and sometimes her brother Clipper) live?

 A: On the Flying Crown Ranch, near the fictitious town of Grover, Arizona.

 A: Pilots, although they were inexperienced and looked to their uncle for guidance.

 A: Air racer, rated as a multiengine pilot, whom Sky trusted to fly the Songbird.

 When did the radio show begin?

-A: In 1946 and was based on a story by Roy Winsor.
+and was based on a story by Roy Winsor.

 It was the brainchild of Robert Morris Burtt and Wilfred Gibbs Moore, who also created what?

 A: Captain Midnight.